Team-Parashuram/Scroll-Hub/README.md

 ---

 ## 🛠 Upcoming Features

-# Video Management
+# Video Management Platform

-1.) **Image Features**
+## 1. Image Features

-   ## Video Reporting System
+### Video Reporting System
 - Auto-delete a post receiving more than 5 reports.

-   # Professional Media Editor
+## 2. Professional Media Editor

-   ## Compress Image
+### Compress Image
 - Compress JPG, PNG, SVG, and GIFs while saving space and maintaining quality.

-   ## Resize Image
+### Resize Image
-   - Define your dimensions by percent or pixel and resize your JPG, PNG, SVG, and GIF images.
+- Resize JPG, PNG, SVG, and GIF images by defining dimensions in percent or pixels.

-   ## Crop Image
+### Crop Image
 - Crop JPG, PNG, or GIFs with ease.
-   - Choose pixels to define your rectangle or use our visual editor.
+- Use pixel-defined rectangles or a visual editor.

-   ## Upscale Image
+### Upscale Image
-   - Upscale images and improve their quality.
+- Enhance image resolution and quality.

-   ## Blur Image
+### Blur Image
-   - Apply a blur effect to your images.
+- Apply a blur effect to images.

-   ## Rotate Image
+### Rotate Image
 - Rotate images with precision.

-   ## Photo Editor
+### Photo Editor
-   - Edit your photos with various tools.
+- Edit photos with various tools.

-   ## Convert from JPG
+### Convert from JPG
 - Convert JPG images to other formats.

-2. **Engagement Features**
+---

+## 3. Engagement Features
-   - Like system (❤️).
+- Like system (❤️) for user interaction.
-   - Comments on posts.
+- Commenting system for discussions on posts.

+---

-3. **Content Categorization & Discovery**
+## 4. Content Categorization & Discovery
 - Tags for videos based on topics.
-   - Smart algorithm curating feed based on interests.
+- Smart algorithm curating personalized feeds based on interests.
 - Tracking user watch history to refine recommendations.
-   - Users can manually select what type of content they want to see.
+- Users can manually select preferred content categories.

+---

-4. **User Interaction & Profiles**
+## 5. User Interaction & Profiles
 - View uploads from specific users.
-   - User profile management: Edit self-profile & view others.
+- Profile management: Edit your profile and explore others.
-   - Search functionality to find other users.
+- Search functionality to find users easily.

-5. **Cross-Platform Experience**
+---

+## 6. Cross-Platform Experience
-   - Mobile application development.
+- Mobile application development for seamless accessibility.

-6. **Integrations**
+---

+## 7. Integrations
-   - Integrate with **5Chan** (another project).
+- Integration with **5Chan** (another project).

 ---

 ## 📜 Contribution Guidelines